Belsize Park RFC

 Belsize Park Rugby Club is a rugby union club based in Central London, England.
 BPRC have five senior men's, two senior women's and one veteran men's teams.
 Home matches are played in Regent's Park.
-The men's 1st XV previously played in London 1 North - a league at tier 6 of the English rugby union system - but following recent England Rugby adult male 'Future Competition Structure' changes, from the 2022/23 season the men's 1st team will play in Regional 2 Thames.
+The men's 1st XV previously played in London 1 North – a league at tier 6 of the English rugby union system – but following recent England Rugby adult male 'Future Competition Structure' changes, from the 2022–23 season the men's 1st team play in Regional 2 Thames.